-For example, it might be Ok to have multiple vendors for geographically spread operations or in case your company prefers to do business with local suppliers.
+For example, having multiple vendors for geographically spread operations might be OK, or in case your company prefers to do business with local suppliers.

 The idea is to analyze whether you can leverage volume discounts by consolidating spend across different suppliers.

-This could be lack of part standardization or due to decentralized sourcing strategy.
+This could be a lack of part standardization or due to a decentralized sourcing strategy.

-A report like this will quickly identify saving opportunities by consolidating multiple pricing structures and in some case part standardization across the organization.
+A custom report like this will quickly identify saving opportunities by consolidating multiple pricing structures and, in some cases, standardization across the organization.

-This report present total company spend grouped across different payment terms for vendors.
-The obvious goal of this report is to identify if there are any opportunities to extend payment terms with your high spend vendors.
-The way to calculate potential savings is the [total amount * potential days extension* WAC ( Weighted average cost of capital). ]
+This custom report presents total company spending grouped across different vendor payment terms.
+The obvious goal of this custom report is to identify if there are any opportunities to extend payment terms with your high-spend vendors.
+Calculating potential savings is the [total amount * potential days extension* WAC ( Weighted average cost of capital). ]

 Before you present numbers, do a quick benchmark check on standard payment terms in your industry.